 - Applicants to the 4 + 1 accelerated B.S.E./M.S.E. program are not required to take the Graduate Record Examination (GRE) or TOEFL exam.

 - Other than the higher GPA requirements and omission of the GRE and TOEFL, the admission standards for the 4 + 1 accelerated degree will be consistent with normal Electrical Engineering admission criteria for the M.S.E. degree.

 - Students must apply for admission to the 4 + 1 accelerated B.S.E./M.S.E. program through Electrical Engineering by submitting an application form for the 4 + 1 accelerated program to an Electrical Engineering undergraduate advisor.
-The students must also apply online for the M.S.E. program by submitting the Graduate College application.
-Applications will be reviewed by the Electrical Engineering Graduate Program Chair who will make a recommendation to the Graduate College.
-The Graduate College will make the final admission decision.
+The students must also apply online for the M.S.E. program by submitting the Graduate admission application.
+Applications will be reviewed by the Electrical Engineering Graduate Program Chair who will make a recommendation to Graduate Education.
+Graduate Education will make the final admission decision.

-The degree requirements will be the same for the B.S.E. and M.S.E. degrees separately except that:
+Students must satisfy the B.S.E. and M.S.E. degree requirements separately except that: